Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

-From the quantum information perspective, the fact that entanglement can be tailored on demand and is robust between spin components globally, should allow to control the formation of structures for their manipulation and encoding.
-These useful features can be further explored relative to quantum information and topological order~\cite{TopoApplied}.
-In combination with measurement it is feasible to have dynamical order control in passive measurement setups~\cite{Gabriel,Gabriel-F}, the inclusion of feedback protocols to tailor criticality, their dynamics and study the interplay with time crystals~\cite{Feedback-PT1, Feedback-PT2, Feedback-Gabriel,Ashida,Esslinger-FB}.
+From the QI perspective, entanglement can be tailored on demand and it is robust between spin components globally.
+These suggest new means to manipulate and encode information in the emergent magnetic structures found.
+QI and topological order~\cite{TopoApplied,TopoApplied2} could be explored further.
+The combination with measurement allows dynamical order control with passive measurement setups~\cite{Gabriel,Gabriel-F}, the inclusion of feedback protocols to tailor criticality~\cite{Feedback-PT1, Feedback-PT2,Feedback-PT3,Esslinger-FB}, engineering system dynamics ~\cite{Feedback-Gabriel,tbs,Ashida} and to study the interplay with time crystals~\cite{Feedback-PT1,Demler-TC,Cosme, Hemmerich-TC1,Hemmerich-TC2}.

+{\it Note added.-} Recently, we became aware of a paper \cite{dipoles} related to our work in dipole systems with lattices without insulators.